4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177684476-58524026-dacc-426a-ac26-5597836683b9.png) ![image](https://user-images.githubusercontent.com/6468571/177686426-5ba11476-7007-45e2-82ae-82a4879176e0.png)

-Docker enables its users to manage containers in a manner analogous to managing very lightweight and modular virtual machines.
-This streamlines a variety of procedures, including the design and building of containers as well as the transport of pictures.
+Docker gives its customers the capacity to manage containers in a way that is comparable to managing virtual machines.
+This is due to the fact that containerized computers are comparable to virtual machines in that they are comparatively lightweight and modular.
+This makes it feasible to simplify a range of processes, including the design and construction of containers as well as the transportation of images.
+One example of this is the shipping of photographs.
+Voici a few illustrations of some of these:

 ```